caleb-05y/AI-Customer-Support-RAG-Chatbot/README.md

-# 🤖 SupportAI — RAG-Powered Customer Support Chatbot
+# 🤖 SupportAI — RAG-Powered Business Support Chatbot

 A production-quality **Retrieval-Augmented Generation (RAG)** chatbot that answers customer questions by retrieving relevant context from a custom knowledge base — eliminating hallucinations and keeping every answer grounded in your documentation.